fastforwardlabs/blog_deprecated/_posts/2017-10-04-using-three-js-for-2d-data-visualization.md

 when:

 1. The framerate drops because the browser can't handle rendering that many points.
-2. The zoom behavior is too fast, or jery.
+2. The zoom behavior is too fast, or jerky.

 The solution to #1 is to use three.js.
 The solution to #2 (so far) is to use [D3.js's zoom behavior](https://github.com/d3/d3-zoom) combined with three.js.